timnolanjr/arabic-maps-project/README.md

 ## Motivation

-Medieval Arabic circular maps—with Mecca at the center—have long been studied for their geographical insights, but scholars rarely compare them at the level of individual manuscript copyists.
+Medieval Arabic circular maps, with Mecca at the center, have long been studied for their geographical insights, but scholars rarely compare them at the level of individual manuscript copyists.
 Each surviving map is a distinct artifact shaped by scribal choices—subtle shifts in framing, scale, or label placement